 Cognition in ecologically relevant contexts

-he proficiency with which a species learns about certain stimuli depends on the degree to which selection has operated on a given cognitive process in the wild (Shettleworth, 2009).
+The proficiency with which a species learns about certain stimuli depends on the degree to which selection has operated on a given cognitive process in the wild (Shettleworth, 2009).
 Few studies covered in our review attempted to test learning in the wild (e.g. Marcellini & Jenssen, 1991; Roth & Krochmal, 2015; Schall, 2000; Shafir, 1995), or even in ecologically relevant contexts in the lab/ captivity (e.g. Foa et al., 2009; Price-Rees et al., 2011; Robbins et al., 2013; Somaweera et al., 2011).
 Additionally, even fewer attempt to link findings to fitness and/ or survival (e.g. Dayananda & Webb, 2017).
 Inadequate attention to a species’ ecology can dramatically affect study results.
 For example, while corn snakes (P. guttatus) successfully learned to escape a Barnes maze, spotted pythons (A. maculosa) showed little learning in the same maze.
 Pythons are nocturnal, spending their days mostly curled up while corn snakes are diurnal and active during the day, which may explain differences between the studies given tests were done during the day for both species (Holtzman et al., 1999; Stone et al., 2000).

 Considering species ecology and life history will enhance the value of cognitive studies and testing cognition in the wild will make results more biologically relevant, although we appreciate how challenging this can be with reptiles (see also Whiting & Noble, 2018).
 For questions that are only testable within a controlled laboratory setting (as compared to studies in the wild), using wild-caught individuals could be a suitable alternative (accounting for prolonged negative effects of captivity, e.g. Mohammed et al., 2002).
 Adequate reporting of the origin of animals is high in studies testing squamates while in turtles more than half did not report the origin of test animals (Appendix Table 1).
 Furthermore, information on the duration animals were maintained in captivity is scare.
 Overall, we encourage researchers to improve on reporting of critical study details and to select species considering ecology and life history appropriate for the research question.
 For example, nocturnal species should be tested in the dark under red light and as ectotherms reptiles depend on the temperature of the environment to heat their body to reach optimal physiological function which can have a major impact on response time and motivation (Whiting, & Noble, 2018).
 For active foragers, that rely on prey odour during foraging, task design needs to control for olfactory cues while it is less important for sit-and-wait foragers because they rely more heavily on vison (Cooper, 1995).
 These are just a few parameters that need to be considered when designing laboratory studies in reptiles and for more details see Whiting & Noble (2018).